srinidhi-temkar/concurrent-binary-tree/README.md

 * **t5.txt** file includes large number of operations performed in random.

-## Compiling the code
+## How to Run
-* **Compiling**
+* **Compiling the code**

      First select the mode of operation to collect the input from the input buffer.
 This is to be done by commenting or uncommenting the Macro COLLECT_ALL_INPUTS_FIRST at the top of bt.cpp file.

      If left commented (recommended and default), the threads are created as soon as each input is read.
 This provides a greater control on the sequence of operations.
 It is usually faster.

      If uncommented, all the inputs are collected first, stored in a vector and then threads are created based on values in the vector.
 This is useful for detecting concurrency bugs more easily, but provides lesser control on the sequence of operations.
 It is usually slower.

-     **Note** In both the cases, the selection of the specific thread to execute is non-deterministic and left to the kernel.
+     **Note:** In both the cases, the selection of the specific thread to execute is non-deterministic and left to the kernel.
 Requires re-compilation if changed.

      Then, execute: